rixx/books.rixx.de/src/reviews/2016/so-you-want-to-be-a-wizard.md

   rating: 4
 ---

 I really loved this book - it reminded me of Harry Potter, naturally, but better written and better thought-out.
-Magic actually has a system, people have motivations and actions have actual consequences.<br /><br />Nita and Kit are the most adorable protagonists, and very much to be taken seriously.
+Magic actually has a system, people have motivations and actions have actual consequences.

+Nita and Kit are the most adorable protagonists, and very much to be taken seriously.
 Both human side-characters like Nita's sister Dairine and parents, and the Advisory wizards seem very real, none too perfect.
-Even the Lone Power is not completely evil.<br /><br />Duane also has a way with words that made me swoon and/or feel frission on several occasions.
+Even the Lone Power is not completely evil.

+Duane also has a way with words that made me swoon and/or feel frission on several occasions.
 This is definitely a book to re-read and I'm now diving into the remainder of the series.